 Square in Square Quilted Placemat Pattern

-Sarah Ashford is back with us again today sharing a fun tutorial for a set of Quilted Placemats.
-They are made using square in square quilt blocks and are perfect for fussy cutting your favorite fabrics.
+Sarah Ashford is back with us again today, sharing a fun tutorial for a set of Quilted Placemats.
+These placemats are made using square-in-square quilt blocks and are perfect for fussy-cutting your favorite fabrics.

 Quilted Placemats on table